fair food board of directors

 Brian is a program assistant with Penn State Extension at the Lehigh County office where he assists farmers with marketing and regulations.
 Brian is a former long time board member of PASA (Pennsylvania Association for Sustainable Agriculture) and a past board member of APPPA (American Pastured Poultry Producers Association) as well as former Director for Rural Vermont, a farm advocacy organization.
 Brian was the founder and manager of the Skippack Farmers Market located in Montgomery County.
 Brian and his wife Holley own and run Green Haven Farm where they raise grass-fed livestock on their 27 acre farm just outside of Fleetwood in Berks County.
 For 14 years they’ve sold chicken, eggs, lamb, pork, and goat to restaurants, CSA’s, farmer’s markets, and at their farm.

-John is a sustainable food system advocate, an entrepreneur, a naturalist, and a father of three.
-He’s the founder of the Malvern Buttery, a community oriented bakery/cafe which aims to cultivate community and strengthen our local agricultural businesses.
+John and his wife Silenia founded the Malvern Buttery in 2015.
+The Buttery is a bakery/cafe with a mission to cultivate community and strengthen our local food system.
+John was previously a food system analyst with The Reinvestment Fund in Philadelphia, deploying capital to strengthen the supply chain for local food.
 He’s been consulting with and helping to finance many food-based businesses in the region since 2011, Fair Food being one of them.
-He received an MBA in Sustainable Business from the Bainbridge Graduate Institute in Seattle, WA in 2010.
+He received an MBA in Sustainable Business with a focus on food and agriculture from the Bainbridge Graduate Institute in Seattle, WA in 2010.
+John and his wife live in Malvern with their 3 children, 2 dogs and a couple of chickens.

 John is an attorney and the Founder and Principal of Gerber Growth.
 He has extensive professional expertise as an executive manager, corporate attorney and business builder and is dedicated to enhancing the economic development of the Greater Philadelphia region through support of entrepreneurs and growing businesses.